-101. The ROBOT must be built by the Team and to play this year's game.
-The ROBOT is an electromechanical assembly built by the FIRST[®] Robotics Competition Team to perform specific tasks when competing in FIRST[®] STEAMWORKSSM.
+IO1.
+The ROBOT must be built by the Team to play FIRST[®] POWER UPSM.
+The ROBOT is an electromechanical assembly built by the FIRST[®] Robotics Competition Team to perform specific tasks when competing in FIRST[®] POWER UPSM.
 The ROBOT must include all of the basic systems required to be an active participant in the game - power, communications, control, BUMPERS, and movement.
-The ROBOT implementation must obviously follow a design approach intended to play FIRST STEAMWORKS (e.g. a box of unassembled parts placed on the FIELD, or a ROBOT designed to play a different game does not satisfy this definition).
+The ROBOT implementation must obviously follow a design approach intended to play FIRST POWER UP (e.g. a box of unassembled parts placed on the FIELD, or a ROBOT designed to play a different game, does not satisfy this definition).

-I01 requires that the ROBOT a Team uses in competition was built by that Team, but isn't intended to prohibit assistance from other Teams (e.g. fabricating elements, supporting construction, writing software, developing game strategy, contributing COMPONENTS and/or MECHANISMS, etc.).
+I01 requires that the ROBOT a Team uses in competition was built by that Team, but isn't intended to prohibit assistance from other Teams (e.g. fabricating elements, supporting construction, writing software, developing game strategy, contributing COMPONENTS and/or MECHANISMS, etc.)

-102. Get inspected before playing a Qualification/Playoff MATCH.
+I02.
+Get inspected before playing a Qualification/Playoff MATCH.
 A Team is only permitted to participate in a Qualification or Playoff MATCH and receive Ranking or MATCH Points respectively if their ROBOT has passed an initial, complete Inspection.